Gravitational self-force with hyperboloidal slicing and spectral methods: Introduction

 \subsection{Notation}

 We begin by establishing the conventions used throughout this work.
 Geometrised units are employed, setting $G = c = 1$, and the metric signature is taken to be $(- + + +)$.
-We employ Schwarzschild coordinates $(t, r, \theta, \varphi)$ with the usual metric function $f(r) = 1 - 2M / r$, where $M$ is the mass of the primary.
-The standard line element for the Schwarzschild solution in these coordinates then reads \beq ds^{2} = -f(r)^{2}dt^{2} + f(r)^{-1}dr^{2} + r^{2}(d\theta^{2} + d\varphi^{2}). \eeq
+We employ Boyer-Lindquist coordinates $(t, r, \theta, \varphi)$ with the usual metric function $f(r) = 1 - 2M / r$, where $M$ is the mass of the primary.
+The standard line element for the Schwarzschild solution in these coordinates then reads \beq ds^{2} = -f(r)^{2}dt^{2} + f(r)^{-1}dr^{2} + r^{2}(\sin^{2}\theta\, d\theta^{2} + d\varphi^{2}). \eeq We shall denote the metric of the unit 2-sphere by the alternative notation, $dw^{2} := \sin^{2}\theta\, d\theta^{2} + d\varphi^{2}$, to avoid a conflict of notation with the conformal factor we shall introduce.